 Expected outcomes: The initiative's 25-year project agreements will directly benefit 32,000 local people in forest-frontier communities, thereby strengthening equitable livelihoods and providing a secure source of income.
 It also contributes to the Indonesian Government's targets to expand social forestry, accelerate peat and mangrove restoration, and reduce deforestation.
 The initiative's project portfolio will initially focus on Indonesia, before expanding to projects across Southeast Asia.
 Projects funded by Rimba Collective will be prioritized based on the potential to protect and restore large, continuous areas of natural ecosystems and critical habitats.
 Other priorities include generating measurable ecosystem service benefits and resilient livelihoods for local communities.
-All projects will undergo third-party verification (see the website for more information).
+All projects will undergo third-party verification.
+The mechanism became operational in late 2021, and the focus for 2022 will be the development of the project portfolio and the inclusion of additional partners from across the supply chain.